wyattferguson/trumpbot-rnn/README.md

 This will generate 10 tweets from a random group of topics.
 If you open the trumpbot.py file theres a few things you can play with:

-    tweets - Number of messsages you want generated
+    tweets - Number of messages you want generated

     temperature - This controls how predictable the tweet will be, by default its random from 0.1 -> 0.4, anything above about 0.7 generates garbage.

     talking_points - Is a list of inputs to feed the network, try out differnt words and see what works.

     num_generate - This controls the length of the message you want to get generated.

 ## Result
 For my first crack at text generation Im happy with the results.
 Here are some sample tweets: